ABOUT THE FILM

 WATCH THE TRAILER

-For the next two years, THE APOLOGY will screen at film festivals throughout North America.
-We held our first Bay Area community screening on May 6, 2023 to honor and celebrate the surviving Russell City residents, many now in their 80s and 90s.
-Attended by more than 300 people, including local and state government officials, our first screening influenced an unprecedented resolution in Alameda County’s 170-year-old history:
+Over the next two years, THE APOLOGY will screen at film festivals throughout North America.
+Our first community screening, attended by more than 300 people, including surviving Russell City residents, local and state government officials, influenced an unprecedented resolution in Alameda County’s 170-year-old history:

 On June 27, 2023, the Alameda County Board of Supervisors formally apologized for its role in the seizure and destruction of Russell City.